vercel/next.js/examples/cms-kontent/README.md

 #### Deploy Your Local Project

-To deploy your local project to Vercel, push it to GitHub/GitLab/Bitbucket and [import to Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example).
+To deploy your local project to Vercel, push it to GitHub/GitLab/Bitbucket and [import it to Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example).

 **Important**: When you import your project on Vercel, make sure to click on **Environment Variables** and set them to match your `.env.local` file.